 A/C Tips for Allergy Sufferers – High-Efficiency Particulate Air Filters, also known as HEPA filters, are another option.
 These filters are made of thin glass fibers and can effectively remove up to 99.97 percent of contaminants and allergens.

 To learn more about different types of air filters give us a call (561) 531-5659.

 Be on the Lookout for Mold

-Your Air conditioner is a perfect breading ground for mold.
-It is a cold, moist, dark location, which is a ideal location for mold to begin to grow.
+Your Air conditioner is a perfect breeding ground for mold.
+It is a cold, moist, dark location, which is an ideal location for mold to begin to grow.
 Mold loves a moist, humid environment and can aggravate symptoms of allergies, asthma, and other respiratory conditions.

 Keeping your home’s humidity level between 30 & 50 percent not only makes your house feel more comfortable, but it also inhibits the growth of mold and dust mites.
 The most convenient way to do this is with a whole home dehumidifier that operates using your existing ductwork to keep your home at a constant humidity level.

 Dust Registers and Vents

 Even people who keep a clean home and dust the home often forget to dust their air return vents and registers.
 If these areas are dusty, your entire house will be dusty since the air circulated by your HVAC system passes through these vents and registers.